 Haiku Deck is an absolutely gorgeous and easy-to-use presentation maker!
 Really painless and especially useful if you’re in a rush and don’t have time to learn and use something more complex.
 Making presentations on this site is actually–dare I say–fun?
 You can work on either your computer or iPad; select from tons of eye-catching images; and browse through the Gallery to get inspired by other presentations.

 Okay, this one is a really cool find.
-Using Projeqt, you can make non-linear presentations by connecting live tweets, blog feeds, Youtube or Vimeo videos, audio notes, etc. You can weave together multiple presentations and customize this across multiple platforms.
+Using Projeqt, you can make non-linear presentations by connecting live tweets, blog feeds, Youtube videos, audio notes, etc. You can weave together multiple presentations and customize this across multiple platforms.
 It’s pretty easy to use, and it’ll definitely make you stand out, as opposed to a typical Powerpoint presentation.

 Part of really setting yourself apart in the classroom (and eventually in the workforce!) is constantly seeking newer and better ways to accomplish a task.
 If you really want to get that “A” while flooring your teacher in your next presentation, trying one of these out (or something else new) might serve you well!